Contern: Rail

 The Commune of Contern is served by CFL Line 30.
 There are two stations inside the commune, Oetrange Railway Station and Sandweiler-Contern Station.
 The track also passes through Moutfort and Milbech which have no stations.
 Typically Oetrange is served by two regional trains an hour westboud: one to Luxembourg City westbound and one to Wittlich; eastboud one to Wasserbillig.
 Sandweiler-Contern also sees an hourly semi-fast service from Luxembourg to Trier/Koblenz.
 In addition to Line 30 there is a junction in Oetrange to CFL Line 4 which runs through Moutfort and out of the commune towards Fentange and Berchem on CFL Line 60.
 This line is a freight line used by trains to bypass Luxembourg city centre.
 It has no regular passenger service unless the line between Luxembourg and Oetrange is closed for engineering works.

 Rail transport initially reached the commune in 1861 when what would become CFL Line 30 was built by Guillaume-Luxembourg.
 Both stations in the commune today were opened then.

 Air

 The nearest airport to Contern is Luxembourg Airport, located a few miles north of the commune.

 Municipality and governance

-Contern is a commune which has a local government and therefore a mayor and council.
-Elections are held every six years alongside all 99 other Luxembourg communes.
-The Mayor is currently Marion Zovilé-Braquet.
+Contern is a commune which has a local government and therefore a mayor, college of aldermen and communal council.
+Elections are held every six years alongside all 99 other Luxembourgish communes.
+The current mayor is Dali Zhu (DP), who was sworn in on 11 December 2025, becoming the first mayor of Asian origin in Luxembourg.